nazhimkalam/JUnit-using-CLI/README.md

-### This code is not neccessary but you have removed this path from your system env variables for the above code to work
+### The below piece of code may not be neccessary but I have removed this path from my system env variables for the above code to work

 C:\Program Files (x86)\Common Files\Oracle\Java\javapath